zamazan4ik/awesome-pgo/article/article.md

 TODO: Write about the caveat of how to collect PGO profiles from the customer devices, the overhead of taking a profile from the production, etc.

+---

+TODO: write a short conclusion about PGO profiles collection

 ## Continuous PGO

 TODO: add somewhere link to "PGO at scale" in Google